 I have already graduated and am having a hard time finding an Exercise Physiology course, what can I do?

-We accept credits from any accredited school in the US or Canada.
+We accept credits from any regionally accredited school in the US or Canada, whether in-person or online.
 The grade received is far more important than the school attended.
-Community colleges tend to be more convenient for those who are working while completing their prerequisite work.
+Community college or online courses tend to be more convenient for those who are working while completing their prerequisite work.
+Taking community college or online courses will not diminish an applicant's chances of being accepted to our program.

 UNC does not require a specific amount of hours for volunteer work.
 Emphasis is placed on the applicant's ability to speak intelligently about what they've observed during those hours.
 Applicants are advised to job shadow/ volunteer at a number of different settings (ex. nursing homes, private practice clinics, out-patient rehab, etc.) to learn about the variations in these aspects of Physical Therapy.